Crape Myrtle Grow Guide

 Once established (after a year of growth), crape myrtles can tolerate dry spells and should not need any supplemental watering in climates that average at least 20 inches of rain per year (which is all of the eastern US and much of the West).
 Crape myrtles benefit from an annual application of fertilizer, such as Nutricote Total Controlled Release Type 360 Fertilizer 18-6-8.
 Follow label directions and don’t over-fertilize, as this can result in excessive leaf growth, production of unsightly suckers and fewer flowers.

 Some varieties of crape myrtle tend to produce suckers, slender fast growing shoots, at the base of the tree.
-If your desire is for a standard tree shape, the suckers should be pruned off as they appear.
+If your desire is for a standard (single trunk) tree shape, the suckers should be pruned off as they appear.
 Otherwise, the crape may take on the shape of a bushy shrub.
 Crape myrtles bloom on their new growth each year, so any pruning of the main tree (as opposed to removing basal suckers) should be done during late winter when the tree is not growing.
 If you cut off new growth in spring, you cut off developing flowers.
 If you prune in autumn, the tree could begin new vigorous growth that will then be susceptible to freezing which could kill the tree.
 When it comes to pruning crape myrtles, there are two distinctly different schools of thought:

 - Some like to cut them back all the way to a few of the largest limbs, leaving just a stubby skeleton.
 When growth resumes, these trees sprout numerous shoots from each stub and develop a rounded, lollipop-like shape that is covered in flowers.
 Crapes pruned this way are good for borders and hedges where uniform a height is desired.
 However, this “crape murder”, as some call it, results in thin, arching stems and destroys the architectural beauty that characterizes a free-growing crape myrtle.